Wolox/infrastructure-provisioning/README.md

 - **[Stack sleep/awake](https://github.com/Wolox/infrastructure-provisioning/tree/master/stack-sleep-awake)**: Is a set of AWS Lambda Functions that allows us to shut down Elastic Beanstalk and RDS instances and bring them back up exactly as before being shut down.
 The sole intention of this is to reduce costs of infrastructure that is not used outside working hours

 - **[Scripts](https://github.com/Wolox/infrastructure-provisioning/tree/master/scripts)**: Is a set of scripts that aim to solve common deploy problems.

+- **[Build infrastructure](https://github.com/Wolox/infrastructure-provisioning/tree/master/terraform)**: Is a set of terraform  modules that allow the creation of various infrastructure stacks.